mathieucarbou/YaSolR/docs/manual.md

 **WiFi settings:**

 - `WiFi SSID`: the Home WiFi SSID to connect to
+- `WiFi BSSID`: this value wil be set to the BSSID to the WiFi selected in the CaptivePortal.
+You can clear this value or change it.
+It helps YaSolR always reconnect to the same AP when it was setup.
+This increase security and connection stability.
 - `WiFi Password`: the Home WiFi password to connect to
 - `Stay in AP Mode`: whether to activate or not the Access Point mode: switching the button will ask the router to stay in AP mode after reboot.
   You will need to connect to its WiFi to access the dashboard again.